 Let me give another compelling example of brief, highly effective prayers.
 In 1 Kings 18:16-40 we see the great prophet Elijah taking God’s side against 450 prophets of Baal.
 It was a trial by fire.
 First Baal’s prophets, then Elijah, would make an altar and place the wood and sacrifices on it.
 Then they would call on their respective gods/God to consume the sacrifices by heaven-sent fire.
 The demon god Baal’s 450 prophets went first.
 For hours they shouted, danced, cut themselves until they bled, and called on Baal to send fire.
 Nothing happened after all those hours of frenzied effort.

 Then God’s prophet Elijah prayed an 18 second prayer (I timed it): “Lord, the God of Abraham, Isaac and Israel, let it be known today that you are God in Israel and that I am your servant and have done all these things at your command.
 Answer me, Lord, answer me, so these people will know that you, Lord, are God, and that you are turning their hearts back again” (1 Kings 18:36-37).
 Immediately God’s fire from heaven fell and entirely consumed the sacrifices, the altar, and even the soil and the water in the trenches.
 The astounded, repenting Israelites cried out (39), “The Lord—he is God!
 The Lord—he is God!”
 The false prophets of Baal had expended frantic energy for hours attempting to get their demon gods to reply, but to no avail.
 Then God’s prophet prayed aloud in their hearing for less than 20 seconds, and God responded with the mighty sign of consuming fire from heaven.
+Elijah's words were few, but his faith was large!
 The message is clear.
 God did not hear Elijah for his “much speaking,” but rather for his deep faith in God and his courage to call upon God before those pagan prophets in a short, clear, God-glorifying prayer.

 Please allow me one more illustration in closing.
 It has to do with another spiritual issue, prophecy, and gives an example of avoiding long-windedness in prophesying.
 Acts 13:1-4 lists 5 named ministers in the local church at Antioch.
 Two of the five were Barnabas and Saul (later called Paul).
 Verses 2-4 tell us that “while they were worshiping the Lord and fasting, the Holy Spirit said, 'Set apart for me Barnabas and Saul for the work to which I have called them.'
 So after they had fasted and prayed, they placed their hands on them and sent them off… sent on their way by the Holy Spirit…” Several times over the years I have taken out a stopwatch and timed that “set apart” prophecy of verse 2.
 It lasted about 3.75 seconds.
 What was the result of the prophecy?
 Two apostles — identified as “apostles” in Acts 14:4 and 14 — were called by God in a revelationary spoken word in less than 4 seconds!